 Covid19: Temporary Changes to Watford Town Centre

-The government allows high streets to reopen in a phased and gradual manner.
 In order to help residents, businesses, and families to remain safe certain measures and temporary changes are taking place in our town centre.

 Watford Borough Council is working closely with partners to respond to the national situation.